alphagov/accessibility-issues/source/issue/icon-without-text-label/index.html.md

 ## How to fix it

 Always accompany icons with text.
-Even when this can be a design challenge.